saucelabs/sauce-docs/docs/secure-connections/sauce-connect/installation.md

 ## Downloading Sauce Connect Proxy

 1. Click the one of the links below (Windows, Mac OS X, or Linux) to download Sauce Connect to your local machine.
-Latest Version: 4.6.4.
    <ScTable></ScTable>

 2. Extract contents of the **.zip** or **.gz** download.